How To Connect 5GHz WiFi Windows 10 or 7 | Tech Guy Chirag

 With the constant change of standards and speed of internet connection, many users are confused about the various options available for wireless connectivity.
 One of the confusing issues of the dual-band problem, which is the primary concern for users either they have 5GHz wireless connectivity or 2.4GHz.
+So we will guide you about How to Connect 5GHz Wifi Windows 10 or 7.

 Although, some routers can support both 2.4 GHz and 5GHz wifi connection you can also set it up by yourself if you can’t find the network on your PC that has Windows 10 or Windows 8 operating system.
 Luckily, most of the common wifi connectivity problems can be solved due to the larger community that is using the wifi facility.
 There are many significant issues regarding router support and wireless adapter support.